RedisLabs/redislabs-docs/content/kubernetes/re-databases/ingress_routing_with_istio.md

     ```

     - Replace `.istio.k8s.my.redisdemo.com` with the domain matching your DNS record.
-    - The gateway's metadata name must be similar to the gateway's spec name (`redis-gateway` in this example).
     - TLS passthrough mode is required to allow secure access to the database.

 1. Apply `gateway.yaml` to create the ingress gateway.